yizhak-lab-ccg/scXpand/docs/contributing.rst

 - [ ] All tests pass locally and in CI
 - [ ] Documentation updated if needed
 - [ ] PR description clearly explains changes
-- [ ] Branch is up-to-date with master
+- [ ] Branch is up-to-date with main

 .. note::
-   Direct pushes to ``master`` are blocked when branch protection is enabled.
+   Direct pushes to ``main`` are blocked when branch protection is enabled.
    All changes must go through pull requests, even for maintainers.